phamcongthuy/challenge/submit.markdown

 * Think boldly and creatively about the proposed activation
 * Ensure that the activation creates clear and accessible engagement pathways for Angelenos
 * Consider the varied methods of engaging communities.
-Engagement opportunities may include, but are not limited to, policy advocacy, volunteering, participating in political processes, trainings, consumer-driven efforts like buycotts and boycotts, digital activism, creation or implementation of new technology to drive engagement.
+Engagement opportunities may include, but are not limited to: policy advocacy, volunteering, participating in political processes, trainings, consumer-driven efforts like buycotts and boycotts, digital activism, creation or implementation of new technology to drive engagement.
 * If your organization plans to engage in any activities that would constitute lobbying for tax law purposes, please be sure to provide an allocated budget with your application.
 LA2050 can only fund the non-lobbying portion of your project budgets.

 ### Dates